 "We are building a dream community, not dream homes."
 That was our mantra when we were building Heartwood 25 years ago.
 It helped keep us focused on creating a great community and not becoming distracted by obsessing over our individual homes.
-Although our priority was and still is creating a dream community, we love our Phase 1 homes and are committed to building even better homes in Phase 2.
+Although our priority was and still is creating a dream community, we love our Phase 1 homes and are building even better homes in Phase 2.

 The Phase 1 homes turned out amazingly well.
 Phase 1 homeowners love them and rave about them.
 Check out our Phase 1 Homeowner Testimonials webpage.
 Phase 2 homes will meet the high quality standards of the Phase 1 homes plus they will benefit from the latest environmentally friendly home construction technologies and more fire resistant building materials.
 The new Phase 2 homes will be so environmentally friendly that they will be certified under the Department of Energy's Zero Energy Ready Homes Program.